barryCFlynn/WatchBidCentral/README_NEW.md

 # Methodology

-The Culture Club project follows a methodology inspired by agile principles, fostering collaboration, flexibility, and gradual development.
-The outlined approach has guided the project's evolution:
+The WatchBidCentral project adheres to an agile-inspired methodology, promoting teamwork, adaptability, and incremental development.
+This strategy has steered the project's progress:

 ### Agile Project Management with GitHub Projects
 To streamline project management, GitHub Projects is employed as a central hub.
 User stories and tasks are structured as GitHub issues, creating an organized workflow.
 The GitHub project board serves as a visual representation, tracking progress effectively.